abhayrai8299/abhayrai8299/README.md

-I am a Web Developer with 2 years of experience including 6 months of internship and mainly responsible for the coding, innovative design, and layout of our website.
-Mainly responsibilities include building our website from concept all the way to completion from the bottom up, from the home page to site layout and function.
+I am a Web Developer with 2.6 years of experience  mainly responsible for the coding, innovative design, and layout of our website.
+My main responsibilities include building our website from concept all the way to completion from the bottom up, from the home page to site layout and function.

 -Top-notch programming skills and in-depth knowledge of modern HTML/CSS, JavaScript, React js.
 -Familiarity with the following programming languages: JavaScript, Bootstrap, Material UI, React JS, NodeJS, C, C++, C#, ASP.NET.